samuel-book/late_reperfusion_lit/_sources/trials/defuse.md

 * Exclude ASPECTS < 6

 ## Key results

+Paper [3] describes key results.

+Thrombectomy improved the proportion patients mRS 0-2 from 17% to 45% (odds ratio 4.0).

 Paper [1] describes results for treated patients according to level of reperfusion achieved.